Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

 Type (I) is characterized by $\#\partial T\geq 3$ and $\#i_G(T)=1$.
 This determines both the combinatorial structure of the tree $T$ and the $G$-action, but not the metric. \end{Num} In the remaining cases, both $\partial T$ and $i_G(T)$ are infinite.
 This situation is much more rigid. \begin{Num} Suppose that $T$ is of type (II).
 Then $x\in i_G(T)$ is a branch point if and only if $G_x$ has no orbit of length $2$ in $i_G(T)$.
 So we can recover the set $b(T)$ of branch points in $i_G(T)$.
-By \ref{TransThm}, two branch points $x,y$ are adjacent if and only if the only branch points fixed by $G_{x,y}$ are $x$ and $y$, so the simplicial structure of $T$ can be recovered from the $G$-action on $i_G(T)$.
-(We note that then $G_{x,y}$ has at most $3$ fixed points in $i_G(T)$.)
-Since all edges of $T$ have the same length, $T$ is determined as a metric space up to a scaling factor. \end{Num} The following result shows how for type (III) apartments can be described in terms of the $G$-action. \begin{Lem} Assume that $T$ is of type (III).
+By \ref{TransThm}, two branch points $x,y$ are adjacent if and only if the only branch points fixed by $G_{x,y}$ are $x$ and $y$, hence the simplicial structure of $T$ can be recovered from the $G$-action on $i_G(T)$.
+We note that then $G_{x,y}$ has at most $3$ fixed points in $i_G(T)$.
+Since all edges of $T$ have the same length, $T$ is determined as a metric space up to a scaling factor. \end{Num} The following result shows how for type (III) apartments can be described in terms of the $G$-action.
+Recall that $\pi_A:T\rTo A$ denotes the retraction that sends $x$ to the nearest point $\pi_A(x)\in A$. \begin{Lem} Assume that $T$ is of type (III).
 Let $A=(u,v)$ be an apartment.
 Then $x$ is contained in $A$ if and only if $x$ is the unique fixed point of $\bra{G_{x,u}\cup G_{x,v}}$.

 \proof Suppose that $x\not\in A$.
 Then both $G_{x,u}$ and $G_{x,v}$ fix $\pi_A(x)\neq x$.
 Now assume that $x\in A$ and that $z\neq x$.
 If $\pi_A(z)=x$ then $x$ is a branch point and $G_{u,x}$ moves $z$ by \ref{TransThm}.
 If $\pi_A(z)$ is between $x$ and $u$, then there is a branch point between $x$ and $\pi_A(z)$ and therefore $G_{v,x}$ moves $z$ by \ref{TransThm}.
 Similarly, $G_{u,x}$ moves $z$ if $\pi_A(z)$ is between $x$ and $v$.